robertmand/FAIR-DaSH/_episodes/ep4.md

 </center>
 ---
 ### How does uploading your data to Zenodo will align with FAIR?
-I will explain this to you through an example of this twitter dataset, you can access the link from [here](https://zenodo.org/record/6815967#.YuPHE3bMKUl).
+We will explain this to you through an example of this twitter dataset, you can access the link from [here](https://zenodo.org/record/6815967#.YuPHE3bMKUl).
 In this dataset, the authors collected tweets about COVID-19.
 They used NLP models to get these data.
 For more information, you can check this
 [link](https://www.mdpi.com/2673-3986/2/3/24)
 #### Finding and accessing the dataset:
 These FAIR principles will help make your dataset **findable** and **accessible**